English Language Proficiency Requirements

 - In-person and at-home (online) exam scores accepted.
 TOEFL Essentials and My Best Test scores are not accepted.

 - IELTS: minimum score of 6.5 overall band

 - In-person and at-home (online) exam scores accepted

 UC only accepts official scores sent directly from the testing agency to UC, preferably via electronic sending methods.
 For TOEFL, please use school code 1833.
 IELTS scores must be sent directly from your testing center to UC.

-Self-reported scores will not complete your application nor will scores that are below the minimum qualifying scores.
+Self-reported scores will not complete your application nor will scores that are below the minimum qualifying scores listed above.

 For proper matching of your test score(s) to your application, please use the same email address for both your test registration and your admissions application.

 When completing the graduate application, international applicants will automatically be exempted from the English Proficiency testing requirement if they have received or will receive a bachelor's or higher degree from one of the following countries where English is the official language: